lesuperbug/influenza-SIR-model/README.md

 The script:

 - Defines the SIR system of differential equations
-- Fits transmission (`β`) and recovery (`γ`) parameters using least-squares minimization
+- Estimates the transmission and recovery parameters using nonlinear least-squares.
-- Imports real influenza case data from Excel
+- Loads real weekly case counts from Excel.
-- Compares the fitted model to observed cases and analyzes residuals
+- Compares the model’s fitted trajectory to observed data.
+- Produces residual diagnostics and system-evolution plots.

 ## Outputs

-The script produces:
+This repository includes:

-- Observed vs. fitted infection curves
+- Observed vs. fitted infection curve
-- Residual diagnostics
+- Residual plot showing model error structure
-- Infection and recovery trajectories from the calibrated SIR model
+- Evolution of the infected and recovered populations under the fitted parameters